 That, of course, was 2020.
-As we embark on a new year this hangover will remain with us, but what else can we expect over the next 12 months or so?
+In 2021 this hangover will remain with us, but what else can we expect over the next 12 months or so?

 With South Africa being such an open economy, it is important to start any assessment of the future by exploring the outlook for the global macro environment.
 On this score things seem to be changing for the better as certain risks are subsiding.